aalto-ics-kepaco/msms_rt_score_integration/data/README.md

 (**IOKR__696a17f3**).
 The values of MetFrag's ```RetentionTimeScore``` feature are currently not in the database, but can be found [here](/data/metfrag_RetentionTimeScore_EA) for each random sample, 50x negative and 100x positive mode (see Section 3.1).

+### Preference Scores

+The preference scores are related to the retention order, i.e., the predicted retention orders can be directly extracted by the combination of two preference values.
+To understand this, please read in Section 2.2.3 and specifically Eq.
+(2).
+One can see, that the RankSVM model (w) can be used to predict the retention order of two molecular structures by calculating: w^T(phi_i - phi_j).
+This can be also expressed as: w^T phi_i - w^T phi_j.
+Therefore, the order is predicted through the difference of the two preference values w^T phi_i and w^T phi_j.
+That means, it is sufficient to store the preference values, calculated using the RankSVM, for each molecular candidate structure in the database.